"Kasbahs and Canyons" Slow Travel 5-Day Morocco Itinerary from Marrakech

 • Explore the red rock oases and timeless villages nestled within the dramatic Dades Gorge

-After picking up you hire car, make the 13-kilometre-drive south from Ouarzazate to the Oasis de Fint, a palm-studded river surrounded by the red-hued cliffs of a sculpted canyon.
+From Ouarzazate, make the 13-kilometre-drive south to the Oasis de Fint, a palm-studded river surrounded by the red-hued cliffs of a sculpted canyon.
 This magical spot remains peaceful and pristine, with tiny mud homes of a traditional village lining each side of the river.
 Take a short stroll under the palm trees before sitting down to a traditional Moroccan lunch overlooking the oasis.

 In the afternoon, continue to Ait Benhaddou, a labyrinth of earthen dwellings huddled together within the mighty fortified walls of an ancient ksar.
 Wander through the winding alleys of this UNESCO World Heritage Site as you imagine life centuries ago in this bustling Saharan trade hub.
 The rich red hues of the buildings intensify in the glow of sunset, offering photographers an unforgettable scene.